 Art – luxury or necessity?
-All types of art defines our humanity and reflects and influences our culture(s).
+All types of art define our humanity and reflect and influence our culture(s).
 Not just that, art enhances our understanding of who we are and what we perceive as important at any given time and place.

 Art – is it personal?
 Standing on the shoulders of artists before me, my work evolves from looking at and trying to assimilate the work of the artists who appealed to my own sensibilities.
 My work is like an eclectic pot of stew made up of various, sometimes conflicting and contrasting concepts, blended with my impressions on a two-dimensional surface.

 Most memorable compliment: A collector of one my very early works sought me out saying that my painting still gives him pleasure and that he still enjoys spending time contemplating the image.

 A master of visual storytelling, DB Waterman enjoys bringing together many seemingly incoherent storylines into one completely new story.
 The unforgiving layering of transparent watercolors in her works is a challenge she never wants to miss.
 Every layer of paper, oil, acrylic, pencil, crayon, ballpoint, watercolor, ink, charcoal, and whatever else she uses remains visible in the final artwork.